 Deck the (Hot!
 Hot!
 Hot!)
 Halls

 The same DIY ombre seashell ornaments that you used to decorate your tree can be used in glittery garlands, centerpieces, and place settings of your own creation.
-Plus, they're incredibly easy (and fun) to make!
+You can also add seashell and sand keepsake ornaments or seaglass ornaments.
+Plus, all of these are incredibly easy (and fun) to make!
 Beyond that, try summery alternatives of red-and-green decor: like sea urchin jellyfish ornaments, sea glass mobiles, or a summer wreath made of mussel shells.
 Try embellishments made with burlap ribbon, seashells, starfish, and sand dollars.

 Or dye them!
 We love summery, pastel colors.